luisjavierjn/fonoapi-exercise/README.md

 * DELETE "/api/v1/req/{id}"

 **What aspect of this exercise did you find most interesting?**
+the general definition of the problem that makes you think that there are different ways to approach a solution
+depending on the technology being used and the design

 **What did you find most cumbersome?**
+dealing with the FonoApi I was supposed to use, there was no way to generate the token so I decided to go through
+a workaround which was using my own data in H2

 ## docker-compose up